-- The f enacted, the compact will lead to increased social work services for rural areas, make out-of-state licensure less burdensome, and deliver result in the delivery of high-quality social work services for residents of the state. - The Council of State Governments has dedicated several years of research to develop the compact. - The compact will quickly help to deliver social work services in the state upon enactment. - The compact allows aA social worker in a compact state couldto decide whether to obtain a state-issued license or a multistate license issued under the compact.
+- If enacted, the compact will lead to increased social work services for rural areas, make out-of-state licensure less burdensome, and result in the delivery of high-quality social work services for residents of the state. - The Council of State Governments has dedicated several years of research to develop the compact. - The compact allows a social worker in a compact state to decide whether to obtain a state-issued license or a multistate license issued under the compact.

-Committee members noted the compact will benefit military families, and the United States Department of Defense prioritizes its adoption.
+Committee members noted the compact will benefit military families and the United States Department of Defense prioritizes its adoption.

-It was moved by Representative Wagner, seconded by Senator Burckhard, and carried on a roll call vote that that the bill draft [25.0197.01000] relating to the adoption of the social work licensure compact be approved and recommended to the Legislative Management.
+It was moved by Representative Wagner, seconded by Senator Burckhard, and carried on a roll call vote that the bill draft [25.0197.01000] relating to the adoption of the social work licensure compact be approved and recommended to the Legislative Management.
 Representatives Roers Jones, Bahl, Christy, Dakane, Fisher, Motschenbacher, and Wagner and Senators Barta, Braunberger, Burckhard, and Wobbema voted "aye."
 No negative votes were cast.